OP-TEE/optee_docs/building/trusted_applications.rst

      --input-file /tmp/hashtosign | \
      base64 > sigfile

-3. Manually (or with an extra make target) stitch the TA together using
+5. Manually stitch the TA and signature together

 .. code-block:: sh

     sign_encrypt.py stitch --key $(TA_SIGN_KEY) --uuid $(user-ta-uuid)

-By default the UUID is taken as the base file name for all files.
+By default, the UUID is taken as the base file name for all files.
 Different file names and paths can be set through additional options to ``sign_encrypt.py``.
 Consult ``sign_encrypt.py --help`` for a full list of options and parameters.